mitsuba-renderer/mitsuba3/docs/src/getting_started/intro.rst

    inverse problems including computational material design and scene reconstruction.

-3. Another type of transformation turns Mitsuba 2 into a vectorized CPU renderer that leverages leverage Single Instruction/Multiple Data (SIMD) instruction sets such as AVX512 on modern CPUs to efficiently sample many light paths in parallel.
+3. Another type of transformation turns Mitsuba 2 into a vectorized CPU renderer that leverages Single Instruction/Multiple Data (SIMD) instruction sets such as AVX512 on modern CPUs to efficiently sample many light paths in parallel.

 4. Yet another type of transformation rewrites physical aspects of the
    simulation: Mitsuba can be used as a monochromatic renderer, a RGB-based